-Table 9 shows the evidence for all scenarios discussed in Table 8.
+Table 8 shows the evidence for all scenarios discussed in Table 7.
 Picking scenarios (1), (4) and (7) as examples, $Skew{i,t}^{\perp}$ corrected for public information enters into the equations with a negative coefficient.
-In fact, the OCs orthogonalized to sentiment appear to be more precise measures of information: p-values drop to about 5% as opposed to 10% as before in Table 8.
+In fact, the OCs orthogonalized to tone appear to be more precise measures of information: p-values drop to about 5% as opposed to 10% as before in Table 7.
 In all other dimensions, the results are almost identical to those reported previously.